 Valley View Chevron

 Valley View Chevron in Horseshoe Bend has handmade masks for sale.
-6.00 and the chevron is family and locally owned
+They are $6 and the Chevron is family and locally owned.